CartaHealthcare/tech-assessment-1/README.md

 You are provided with a mock server that simulates healthcare data exports.
 Each export consists of one or more downloadable datasets in CSV format.
-Your task is to write a program that processes these datasets and computes summary statistics.
+Your task is to write a program that processes these datasets and computes record counts.

 The goal of this exercise is not only correctness but also clarity, reasoning about trade-offs, and handling performance constraints.
 You are encouraged to use internet and